 Store bought iced tea usually contains high quantities of sugar and often also artificial colours and other unhealthy additives.
 Homemade iced tea can be healthy, if you avoid sweetening it with refined sugar.
 The natural additions like lemon, fruits and mint leaves are all good for you.

-This is a recipe with different variations so I will be very glad if you share what ingredients you used for your iced tea.
+This is a recipe with different variations so I will be very glad if you share in the comments what ingredients you used for your iced tea.

 Homemade Iced Tea Recipe